Los imperdibles de los Grammy 2017 | EL DEBER

 Los imperdibles de los Grammy 2017

-Este domingo 12 de febrero se realizará la 59ª entrega anual de los premios Grammy, los más importantes de la industria discográfica, y que este año contará con James Corden como su presentador, así como destacadas actuaciones sobre el escenario.
+Este domingo se realizará la 59ª entrega anual de los premios Grammy, los más importantes de la industria discográfica, y que este año contará con James Corden como su presentador, así como destacadas actuaciones sobre el escenario.

 Una de las últimas en ser anunciadas fue Katy Perry, la estrella llegará a mostrar un adelanto de lo que será su último trabajo discográfico, el sucesor de Prism, mientras que la británica Adele, que compite con cuatro nominaciones, también estará en escena para resarcirse de la mala suerte que tuvo el año pasado cuando su interpretación sonó desafinada.